Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 Adherence records are specific to a participant in a given study.
 However, persistent time windows (where a user is allowed to perform a set of assessments as many times as they want within the time window) change the behavior of adherence records in some subtle ways.

 The primary key for assessments scheduled through non-persistent time windows includes the `instanceGuid`  and the `eventTimestamp`.
 For a scheduled assessment in a given event time stream, there can be only one adherence record.
-The primary key for assessments scheduled through persistent time windows includes the `instanceGuid`, `eventTimestamp`, and `startedOn` value of the record, so such a scheduled assessment can produce more than one adherence record.
+The primary key for assessments scheduled through persistent time windows includes the `instanceGuid`, `eventTimestamp`, and `startedOn` value of the record, so such a scheduled assessment will produce one adherence record.

+For a persistent time window, however, the `startedOn` field is not part of the record key and multiple adherence records can be submitted for a specific scheduled assessment (which aligns with the meaning of a persistent scheduled assessment—it can be done over and over as often as the participant wishes).

-So while all state fields in a non-persistent time window adherence record can be updated by resubmitting the record with different values, the `startedOn` field in a persistent time window adherence record, when it is changed in this manner, will simply create a new adherence record.
-Because changing timestamps in adherence records is mostly needed when developing and testing mobile clients, we recommend in this situation that you delete an adherence record before recreating it.
+Because changing timestamps in adherence records is mostly needed when developing and testing mobile clients, we recommend in this situation (testing persistent time windows) that you delete an adherence record before recreating it.

-Once assessment records start to be added or updated for a session, the server will update the session record’s `startedOn`, `finishedOn`, or `declined` values in the following manner:
+The state of a scheduled session adherence record depends on the state of its scheduled assessments (it is updated automatically on the server):

 1. When any assessment in a session is started, and the session has not been started, the session will be started with the earliest `startedOn` assessment value in the session;
 1. When all assessments in a session are finished, and the session has not been finished, the session will be finished with the latest `finishedOn` assessment value in the session;